Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nausea or vomiting can often be prevented or controlled with medicines (antiemetics).
-Your doctor can give you antiemetics before or after treatment if you are getting chemotherapy or other medical treatments that cause nausea or vomiting.
+Your doctor may give you antiemetics before or after treatment if you are getting chemotherapy or other medical treatments that cause nausea or vomiting.
 You may have to try different medicines or different combinations of medicines to get relief.
 But in nearly all cases, nausea and vomiting can be relieved.

 If you have medicines to control nausea, take them before meals as directed.

 Avoid fatty or greasy foods while nauseated.